basillicus/traincraft/README.md

 ## - if QE >= 7 do not use nproc, and QE will use all available processors
 # nproc = 4   # Number of MPI processes to run qe as: mpiexec -np nproc ...
 ```

+## Acknowledgment

+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 847635